Noise-robust exploration of many-body quantum states on near-term quantum devices: Results

-\begin{example}[Matrix product states and higher dimensional versions] Matrix product states (MPS) have previously been studied in a sequential interaction picture~\cite{Perez-Garcia2006,Schon2007} and adapt naturally to our framework.
+\begin{example}[Matrix product states and higher dimensional versions] Matrix product states (MPS) have been studied in a sequential interaction picture~\cite{Perez-Garcia2006,Schon2007} and adapt naturally to our framework.
 The initial system $S_0$ consists of one qubit and the dimension of the bath gives the bond dimension.
 At each iteration $t$, we add a system consisting of one qubit $S_t$ to the system.
 The graph $G_t$ only has edges between the qubits in the bath and the newest added qubit $S_t$.
 Note that we are considering a proper subset of MPS since we restrict to unitaries implementable with $D$ two-qubit gates for each edge.
-Arbitrary MPS of a given bond dimension would require arbitrary unitaries.
-It is straightforward to generalize such sequentially generated states by considering the case in which a bath interacts with a subsystem of dimension $d$ rather than a single qubit at each iteration~\cite{kim2017noise,Banuls2008}. \end{example} \begin{example}[Deep multiscale entanglement renormalization ansatz] The DMERA, introduced in~\cite{kimswingle}, is a variation of the MERA~\cite{Evenbly2009} that is tailored for NISQ devices.
+Nevertheless, the bond dimension of the resulting MPS scales exponentially with the number of qubits in the bath.
+It is straightforward to generalize such sequentially generated states by considering the case in which a bath interacts with a subsystem of dimension $d$ rather than a single qubit at each iteration~\cite{kim2017noise,Banuls2008}. \end{example} \begin{example}[Deep multiscale entanglement renormalization ansatz] The DMERA, introduced in~\cite{kimswingle}, is a variation of the MERA~\cite{Evenbly2009} tailored for NISQ devices.
 In our framework, the initial system $S_0$ consists of one qubit and there is no bath.
-We then define the graphs $G_t$ recursively: at each iteration we add one qubit in between every existing qubit and only nearest neighbors are allowed to interact, resulting in a tree structure. \end{example}
+We then define the graphs $G_t$ recursively: at each iteration we add one qubit in between every existing qubit and nearest neighbors interact, resulting in a tree structure. \end{example}